The Importance and Benefits of Conflict Management

 Being able to adapt to various personalities is characteristic of emotional intelligence.

-Emotional intelligence is defined as your ability to identify and manage your own emotions along with the feelings of others around you.
+Emotional intelligence is your ability to identify and manage your own emotions and the feelings of others around you.

 Understanding other people’s emotional reactions enable you to mediate emotional responses.